Heat Your Open Plan Home Up and Keep Fuel Bills Down

-True, an open plan home offers a lot to love – more light, more room, and a less cramped feeling than you’d generally have with a more traditional style house or condo.
-Unfortunately, though, this increasingly popular housing design is not without its drawbacks.
+An open plan home offers a lot to love – more light, more room, and a less cramped feeling than you’d generally have with a traditional-style house or condo.
+Unfortunately, this popular housing design is not without its drawbacks.
 Folks who live in open spaces usually describe their Number One problem with this type of layout as the difficulty and expense in effectively heating their home when the chilly season starts.
-To help you out, here are 6 solutions that will warm you up -- while still keeping your heating bills down -- in an open plan abode.
+Here are 6 solutions that will warm you up -- while still keeping your heating bills down -- in an open plan abode.

 - Use a ceiling fan to blow warmth your way.
 Make the most of your HVAC system’s output -- adjust your ceiling fan to direct heated air downward.
 Check the fan manufacturer’s directions to find out exactly how to accomplish this clever heat trick; usually, it’s just a matter of simply changing the fan from its “forward” to “backward” setting.
 Just remember to switch the settings back when winter finally ends.

 - Supplement your main heating source.
 Funny, but even if you’ve got a wide open area measuring several thousand square feet, it seems that household members have a peculiar tendency to flock together in one cozy corner.
 (Herd instinct, perhaps?)
 Add warmth to that favorite gathering spot with a child-safe, plug-in, oil-filled radiator or baseboard space heater or -- for a more upscale ambiance -- try a natural gas or electric fireplace.